-Drylet works by combining the power of specially selected microbes with a super porous particle.
-Together they generate more microbial activity than either by themselves.
-Adding Drylet can accelerate microbial activity and mass-to-gas conversion in any biologic process.
+Drylet's patented technology combines the power of microbiology with material science.
+Adding Drylet's biocatalyst can accelerate microbial activity and mass-to-gas conversion in any biologic process.

-- 12 football fields of area per pound
+- Inorganic, non-toxic, porous particles provide 154 basketball fields of area per pound of product

 Nature v.
 Drylet

-Watch what happens when we connect two flasks with the same amount of organic waste.
-The Drylet flask generates more pressure faster than the native bacteria in the Control, pushing the green fluid all the way into the Control flask.
+Watch what happens when we connect two flasks containing the same amount of organic waste.
+The biotacalysts added to the "Drylet" flask generate more pressure--and faster--than the native bacteria in the "Control" flask, pushing the green fluid all the way into the latter.

 Joseph Beal, P.E.

-Mr. Beal served as CEO of LCRA, a $1.1 billion reclamation project district with 20+ wastewater treatment plants and a capital budget of $276 million annually; brings over 3 decades of experience in engineering and is a graduate from Texas Tech in Civil Engineering; is considered an expert in system design of water/wastewater, water resource planning, water quality and electric utility management, and has served on numerous Boards including ERCOT and the Texas Public Power Association and as chairman of the Texas State Board of Registration for Professional Engineers, Mr. Beal is a veteran of the Vietnam war.
+Mr. Beal served as CEO of LCRA, a $1.1 billion reclamation project district with 20+ wastewater treatment plants and a capital budget of $276 million annually.
+He brings over three decades of experience in engineering and is considered an expert in system design of water/wastewater, water resource planning, water quality and electric utility management.
+He has served on numerous boards including ERCOT and the Texas Public Power Association and as chairman of the Texas State Board of Registration for Professional Engineers.
+A graduate from Texas Tech in Civil Engineering, Mr. Beal is a veteran of the Vietnam war.